 2021 Tour Season Update

-With the well-being of staff, visitors, and volunteers as our top priority, we have made the decision to postpone the Cranbrook House tour season until after Labor Day Weekend.
+With the well-being of staff, visitors, and volunteers as our top priority, we have made the decision to postpone the Cranbrook House tour season until after June.
 The tour schedule will be posted once it is deemed safe to reopen.

 View the Cranbrook House & Gardens estate map, Cranbrook Educational Community campus map, and the Cranbrook campus 3D map.
 Plan your route with Google Maps.
 Complimentary estate maps and campus maps are available onsite.